ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-1-3.md

-Chapter 1: Introduction to Feedback in the Workplace: The Challenges and Opportunities of Providing Feedback in the Workplace
+The Challenges and Opportunities of Providing Feedback in the Workplace
 =============================================================================================================================

 Feedback is a critical component of employee growth and development.
 In this chapter, we will explore the challenges and opportunities of providing feedback in the workplace.